 - On the Select Configuration page, select the size of the vRealize Log Insight virtual appliance based on the size of the environment for which you intend to collect logs.

 Small is the minimum requirement for production environments.

-vRealize Log Insight provides preset VM (virtual machine) sizes that you can select from to meet the ingestion requirements of your environment.
-These presets are certified size combinations of compute and disk resources, though you can add extra resources afterward.
-A small configuration consumes the fewest resources while remaining supported.
+vRealize Log Insight provides preset VM sizes that you can select from to meet the ingestion requirements of your environment.
+These are certified size combinations of compute and disk resources, though you can add extra resources afterward.
+A small configuration consumes the least resources while remaining supported.
 An extra small configuration is suitable only for demos.